FrankBeatrice/Blog/content/youngmangame/Attention.md

 <br/>

 The world is filled with people glued to something other than the here and now.
-Listen to `Trevor Curtis` and `Chris Stayte` talk about this and ways to combat it.
+Listen to `Trevor Curtis` and `Kym_B` talk about this and ways to combat it.